ibm-cloud-docs/security-services/deployment-guide.md

 #### 1. Undeploy configurations in the project
 {: #deployment-guide-undeploy-configs}

-Undeploy each configuration in the project, one by one, through the UI, starting from the `4b - core-security-services-sm` and working your way up in the stack up to, and inclusive of `1 - core-security-services-kms`.
+Undeploy each member configuration in the project, one by one, through the UI, starting from the `4b - Secrets Manager` and working your way up in the stack up to, and inclusive of `1 - Key management`.
 Wait for full undeployment of a configuration before starting to undeploy the next configuration up in the stack.

 #### 3. Delete reclamation claims
 {: #deployment-guide-undeploy-reclamation}

-Before undeploying the `1 - core-security-services-kms`, you need to delete the reclamation claims for the resources deleted from the previous steps.
+Before undeploying the `1 - Key management`, you need to delete the reclamation claims for the resources deleted from the previous steps.
 Reclamation allows you to restore deleted resources for up to one week.
-However, any reclamation that is still active prevents from deleting the resource group managed by the `1 - core-security-services-kms`:
+However, any reclamation that is still active prevents from deleting the resource group managed by the `1 - Key management`:

 - Log in to the target {{site.data.keyword.cloud_notm}} account with the CLI
 - Run `ibmcloud resource reclamations` to view the full list of reclamation.
 You can identify the exact reclamations to delete as they are planned to be deleted in one week after the date for which the resource was deleted.